Object Storage

 Product support and limits

-For detailed information about the limits associated with buckets and each endpoint type review the Product support and limits page.
+For detailed information about the limits associated with buckets and each endpoint type, review the Quotas and limits page.

 Developer resources